Tory: United States

-Later the Democratic-Republican Party splintered in different parties, with the two dissidences being the National Republican Party and the Whig Party.
+Later, the Democratic-Republican Party splintered into different parties, with the two dissidences being the National Republican Party and the Whig Party.
 The rest of the party would become the Democratic Party.
-The Republican National Party would then merge with the Whig Party, giving rise to what would be called the Second Party System.
-Before the American Civil War two major parties dominated the political landscape: the Democratic Party and the Whig Party.
-A British traveler in the US at the time, due to the names of the parties being partially similar to of the parties of his homeland, could considered the Democrats at this time period to be the "American Tories", as the party that opposed them was called the "Whig Party" in addition to the fact that the Democratic Party of the epoch had positions considered conservative at the time (for example, it was against the abolition of slavery).
-But the term "tories" had already completely fallen out of favor in the US.
+The National Republican Party would then merge with the Whig Party, giving rise to what would be called the Second Party System.
+Although the Whig Party adopted its name from its British counterpart, the term "Tories" had already completely fallen out of favour in the US.

-The Whig Party was dissolved in 1856, but before this year most Northern Whigs eventually joined the anti-slavery Republican Party and most Southern Whigs joined the nativist American Party (dissolved in 1860).
-After the war the then conservative Democratic Party and the then liberal Republican Party became the two major political parties in the country.
-During the 20th century the two parties had an ideological shift: the modern Republican Party became a conservative party, meanwhile the modern Democratic Party, on the other hand, became a liberal party (the meaning of "liberal" in the United States is often different from that known in other countries of the English-speaking world, as the word almost everywhere in the world refers to classical liberalism — which is even defended by Republicans —, in the United States it is used usually to describe advocates of interventionist policies aimed at social democracy or social liberalism).
+During the American Civil War, Confederate forces commonly referred to Southern Unionists as Tories, drawing a parallel with the Tories of the American Revolutionary War.
+To the Confederates, Southern Unionists symbolised a direct challenge to their political aspirations and were viewed as "traitors to the white race".
+Conversely, Unionists regarded Southern Unionists as a loyal segment of the Southern population, swept by the tide of succession, and around whom the foundations of Reconstruction would be built.

 Texas Revolution

 In Texas in 1832–1836, support for the Texas Revolution was not unanimous.
 The "Tories" were men who supported the Mexican government.
-The Tories generally were long-term property holders whose roots were outside of the lower south.
+The Tories generally were long-term property holders whose roots were outside of the lower South.
 They typically had little interest in politics and sought conciliation rather than war.
-The Tories wanted to preserve the economic, political and social gains that they enjoyed as citizens of Mexico and the revolution threatened to jeopardize those gains.
+The Tories wanted to preserve the economic, political and social gains that they enjoyed as citizens of Mexico, and the revolution threatened to jeopardise those gains.

+Current usage

-Current usageTory has become shorthand for a member of the Conservative Party or for the party in general in Canada and the UK, and can be used interchangeably with the word Conservative.
+Tory has become shorthand for a member of the Conservative Party or for the party in general in Canada and the UK, and can be used interchangeably with the word Conservative.